mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install-npu-driver.rst

 Install the Intel® NPU Driver on Intel® Core™ Ultra Processors
 #########################################################

-If you want to run |openvino| inferencing applications on the NPU device of Intel® Core™ Ultra processors, you need to install the Intel® NPU driver.
+If you want to run OpenVINO™ inferencing applications on the NPU device of Intel® Core™ Ultra processors, you need to install the Intel® NPU driver.
 If your system does not have an Intel® Core™ Ultra Processor, you should skip this step.